 With Helpfull surveying, designers and marketers can test their designs in front of thousands of Helpfull panelists.
 Everyone from general audiences to specific target demographics can be polled with ease; the speed at which responses are generated aids allows for feedback to be integrated into product packaging designs in real-time.

-First and foremost, your packaging must be functional.
-If it is unable to properly house your product, then it fails to meet the basic requirements of product packaging.
-Once this is achieved, further design considerations can be made.
+First and foremost, your product packaging design must be functional.
+If the box design or casing is unable to properly house your product, then it fails to meet the basic requirements of product packaging.
+Once this is achieved, further design product packaging considerations can be made.

-Knowing your audience’s taste is another integral component of the design process.
+Knowing your audience’s taste is another integral component of winning design packaging that does more than just protect your product.
 Drawing from existing consumer profiles and avatars is a helpful way of figuring out what design elements your consumers will respond positively towards.
 Avoiding any offensive or ineffective imagery is vital to achieving strong brand recognition in the mind of your customers.

 When looking at aesthetics, there are some unifying qualities shared by most effective packaging designs.
 To develop a product package that will resonate with your consumers, consider the following tips.

 Consumers aren’t simply buying your product - they’re buying the box it came in as well.
 If you can make that box seem like a tangible part of the value proposition, consumers will be drawn to your product over less-exciting alternatives.